gnomeontherun/futures-festival/_speakers/finn-strivens.md

 sessionLink: "/sessions/2020/co-designing-futures-through-fashion-speculative-ideas-when-science-and-second-hand-clothing-collide/"

 ---
+Finn Strivens has a love for technology, democracy and social innovation.
+He is an award-winning designer, researcher, and foresight practitioner with a drive to enable diverse groups of people to imagine and influence their collective futures.
 Finn is a NGFP fellow with the School of International Futures, and is a winner of their 2020 Walkabout Prize where he is working to enable young people to influence scientific research by imagining alternative futures.
 Finn has a background in design innovation and, before that, in biochemistry.